Easiest mobile setup

 Tradeoff: No device screen; you confirm actions in the mobile app.

 Visit TangemIs Trezor the right hardware wallet for you?
-This review covers the setup experience, security model, and how Trezor compares to Ledger and Tangem.
+This review covers the current Safe-series lineup, open-source security model, backup workflow, and how Trezor compares to Ledger and Tangem.

 Compare your options